How should you handle it when she doesn’t respond to your texts?

 Send one calm message with a positive tone.

-You can go for the direct, bold approach or keep it lighthearted and inconsequential.
+In your one text, you can go for the direct, bold approach or keep it lighthearted and inconsequential.

 Just keep it short and positive.